Why Every Retiree Needs a War Chest

 #1 – Tax planning has to be complex.

 Surprised?
 Don’t be, even though an alarming number of tax planning “experts” insist that the only way to lower your total lifetime tax bill is to implement some ultra-obscure tax strategy.
-While yes, these strategies may work for a select few, the “experts” often gloss over the “boring” and easy to implement strategies.
+While yes, these strategies may work for a select few, the “experts” often gloss over the “boring” and easy-to-implement strategies.

 For example, implementing annual Roth conversions, HSA strategies, or selecting between pre-tax or Roth contributions can potentially reduce your total lifetime tax by tens of thousands of dollars.